Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Notes: Lighthouse Point is the Fort Lauderdale metro area's upscale neighborhood.
-It has grown 10% in the last decade, and home prices have increased 33% since a year ago.
+It has maintained its population within the last decade, and home prices have decreased 7% since a year ago.

 Recommended as a Retirement Spot?
 Yes

 Named Pascua Florida by Juan Ponce De Leon, the Sunshine State did not enter the Union until March 3, 1845.
 Balmy mild winters began attracting snowbirds to the state in the late 19th century.
 Retirees continue to flock to the state.
 It's not hard to see why tourism has become the leading industry.